MrAlexSee/sopang/README.md

 `download_genome_data.sh`       | Downloads 1000 Genomes project data.
 `generate_real_source_data.sh`  | Generates compressed ED-text and source files for the reference .fasta file and a set of .vcf variant files.
 `generate_synthetic_data.sh`    | Generates synthetic ED-text and source files for various output file sizes.
+`run_all_real_data.sh`          | Performs experiments for regular ED-text matching and ED-text matching with sources on real-world data.
-`run_all.sh`                    | Performs experiments for regular ED-text matching and ED-text matching with sources.
+`run_all_synthetic_data.sh`     | Performs experiments for regular ED-text matching and ED-text matching with sources on synthetic data.

 A complete testing procedure including data generation is as follows.